Thursday, October 3, 2024

 This 5-minute video explains why Creative Commons was created:

-Creative Commons licenses make it easy for people to share their works which are otherwise protected by copyright law.
+Creative Commons licenses make it easy for people to share their works, which are otherwise protected by copyright law.
 This provides terrific opportunities for teachers and students!
 It's what you might say is a happy middle ground between All Rights Reserved and the public domain.

 Food for thought: